pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 ### Supporting SwiftUI

 To support SwiftUI, the `pendoEnableSwiftUI()` modifier must be applied to the application rootView.
-In case of multiple rootViews (e.x. usage of multiple UIHostingControllers), apply the modifier to each of these rootViews parameter.
+In case of multiple rootViews (ex. usage of multiple UIHostingControllers), apply the modifier to each main rootView.
 See example below:
 ```swift
 struct YourView: View {
     var body: some View {